 Inspect your roof

 Be sure your roofing shingles are in top shape, are properly placed on your roof, and don’t curl upwards.
-If any of these happen, they’re lifespan is effectively over.
+If any of these happen, their lifespan is effectively over.
 Get them replaced as soon as possible to avoid any water infiltration.

 Find the right contractors to protect your home

-At Reno-Assistance, we pride ourselves in finding you the right contractors in your area that can help prevent water infiltration and renovate if ever your home has sever water damage.
+At Reno-Assistance, we pride ourselves in finding you the right contractors in your area that can help prevent water infiltration and renovate if ever your home has severe water damage.
 Contact us today by filling out our simple form.